Oaklight/wiki-analysis/README.md

 optional arguments:
-  -h, --help            show this help message and exit --folder              (true | false), if toggled, treat each lines in xmlfiles as xml path -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit --folder              (True | False[default]), if toggled, treat each line in xmlfiles as xml file path --counting            (True | False[default]), if toggled, only count how many pages with "main article" hints -o OUTPUT, --output OUTPUT
                         path to store output file
   -f FREQUENCY, --frequency FREQUENCY